lukegniwecki/example-cryptocurrency-nexycoin/README.md

 *receiver* = receiver's public key.
 Same as above.

-*amount* = the amount of Nexycoin you want to send
+*amount* = the amount of Nexycoin you want to send e.g. 10

 By sending the request, the trasnaction is broadcast to the network.